pzhang65/restful-blog/README.md

 # Simple RESTful blog

-Learning how to create a simple RESTful blog in Python with Flask.
+Learning how to create a proper RESTful blog with all CRUD operations, authentication and data persistence in Python with Flask.
 Starting with the back-end API only!

 Stack includes:
 * Python
 * PostgreSQL
-* pyjwt (user authentication)
+* pyjwt
 * Docker
 * and more to come after